 An illustrated sequence of events progresses right to left.

 An arrow pointing left to right indicates forward motion: →

 An arrow pointing right to left indicates forward motion: ←

 When a UI is changed from LTR to RTL (or vice-versa), it’s often called mirroring.
-An RTL layout is the mirror image of an LTR layout.
-Mirroring affects both layout and graphics.
+An RTL layout is the mirror image of an LTR layout, and it affects layout, text, and graphics.

 When a UI changes from one direction to another, these items are not mirrored:

-Text is always in the correct direction for the language.
+Text should always be in the correct direction for the language it’s in.
 For example, any LTR words, such as a URL, will continue to be shown in an LTR format, even if the rest of the UI is in RTL.

 When a UI is mirrored, these changes occur:

 When text, layout, and iconography are mirrored to support right-to-left (RTL) UIs, anything that relates to time should be depicted as moving from right to left.
 For example, in a RTL layout, forward points to the left, and backwards points to the right.

 For detailed developer guidance on RTL icons, check out: